Attenuation coefficient: Overview

+Two types of membrane sound absorbers.

 The attenuation coefficient is called the "extinction coefficient" or sometimes absorption coefficient in the context of solar and infrared radiative transfer in the atmosphere.

 A small attenuation coefficient indicates that the material in question is relatively transparent, while a larger value indicates greater degrees of opacity.
 The attenuation coefficient is dependent upon the type of material and the energy of the radiation.
 Generally, for electromagnetic radiation, the higher the energy of the incident photons and the less dense the material in question, the lower the corresponding attenuation coefficient will be.